mocobeta/embcli/docs/docs/vector_search.md

   --persist-path TEXT          Path to persist the vector store -c, --collection TEXT        Collection name where the embeddings are stored
                                [required]
-  -q, --query TEXT             Query text to search for  [required] -k, --top-k INTEGER          Number of top results to return  [default: 5] -o, --option <TEXT TEXT>...  key/value options for the model --help                       Show this message and exit.
+  -q, --query TEXT             Query text to search for --image PATH                 Image file to search for -k, --top-k INTEGER          Number of top results to return  [default: 5] -o, --option <TEXT TEXT>...  key/value options for the model --help                       Show this message and exit.